Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 Presentation:

-• Creamy pasta, wrapped in white Pecorino veil
+• Creamy pasta enveloped in a white Pecorino veil

 The Science of Mantecatura